lieuweberg/membercount.net/docs/commands.md

 `prefix` changes the bot's prefix in your server.

-`m!prefix <new prefix>` changes the bot's prefix for your server to 'new prefix'.
+`@Member Count prefix <new prefix>` changes the bot's prefix for your server to 'new prefix'.

 ## help

 `help` is the bot's help menu.
 Using this command without any arguments displays all commands.

-`m!help <command>` provides a brief documentation of a specific command (with usage and examples).
+`@Member Count help <command>` provides a brief documentation of a specific command (with usage and examples).

 ## invite